-In contrast, substantial differences are evident by disability and age.
+In contrast, greater differences are evident by disability and age.
 Disabled young people are more likely to want to increase their participation than non-disabled (69 percent, compared with 59 percent).
-This pattern is reversed for adults, where disabled adults are less likely to want to increase their participation compared with non-disabled (78 percent, compared with 81 percent) (figure 18).
+This pattern is reversed for adults, where disabled adults are less likely to want to increase their participation compared with non-disabled (79 percent, compared with 81 percent), though this difference is not significant (figure 18).